mindersec/community/README.md

 of rules which apply to one or more entity types to enforce supply chain policy.

 Minder can be deployed as a Helm chart and provides a CLI tool `minder`.
-Stacklok, also provides a free-for-public-repositories hosted version of Minder (at https://api.stacklok.com/).
+[Custcodian](https://custcodian.dev), also provides a free-for-public-repositories hosted version of Minder (at https://api.custcodian.dev/).
 Minder is designed to be extensible, allowing users to integrate with their existing tooling and processes.

 ## Features